 6) Plan the observation, as objectively as you possibly can.
 What do you observe?
 When do you see it?
 What do you hear?
 When do you hear it?
 It requires some practice, but planning an observation of a lesson allows you to sit back and just take in what’s happening without forming an opinion.

 7) Keep the discussion open.
 Following the post-observation discussion, give the teacher the time to examine what you have written and request a dialogue about the contents if necessary.
 It generally does not have to end with this discussion, it can go futher for continuous improvement.
 Keep on having casual discussions about strategies for improvement.
-Follow-up of an observation of the lesson is vital.
+Follow-up of an observation of the lesson is vital, especially with trainee teacher lesson observations.

 8) Don’t just explain what isn’t working.
 Talk about straightforward, useable approaches that can improve whatever wasn’t working.
 The opinions you supply to the teacher can be a major factor in bringing about learning and growing.
 So do some research before the discussion and provide real resources in the write-up.

 9) Assure teachers that you will be on their side and that you want to help them improve.
 It really is a nerve-wracking experience for anybody to have their supervisor or manager come and watch them.
 Not because they’re doing something amiss, but because they would like to be great all the time.
-But of course no individual is his/her most effective every single day … so stay positive and helpful.
+But of course no individual is his/her most effective every single day … so stay positive and helpful for the most effective lesson observation feedback.